innothetechgeek/titanium/readme.md

 URLS

      In a php application that is not powered by a framework..all urls have a .php extenstion.
-      And you run your scripts by typing the script name in the url bar, e.g domain.co.za/add_user.php.
+And the scripts are ran by passing the the script name to the url bar.
+Often you could see urls that look like: domain.co.za/users.php?action=edit&id=1, or domain.co.za/users.php?action=list.
+The script would look like this: if($_GET['action'] = edit){
+       //do something

+}else{
+   //do something else

+ }
+The first that's wrong with this approach is that this kind of url domain.co.za/users.php?action=list, is not search-engine friendly.
+Secondly, the the scripts becomes messy with if's and else's.
-      That is not how things work in an mvc application.
-The .php extenstion is removed from the urls.
-      And the uri us mapped to a revevant route, and the route is mapped to a relevent class and method.
+Routing solves this problem. the .php extenstion is removed from the urls, and the uri us mapped to a revevant route, and the route is mapped to a relevent class and method.

+All routes are defined in the routes.php file.
+The first example in the above screenshot means domain.co.za/movies/add would be routed to the Movies controller, and the add method of the Movies controller.

+URLS

+In a php application that is not powered by a framework..all urls have a .php extenstion.
+And the scripts are ran by passing the the script name to the url bar.
+Often you could see urls that look like: domain.co.za/users.php?action=edit&id=1, or domain.co.za/users.php?action=list.
+The script would look like this: if($_GET['action'] = edit){
+       //do something

+}else{
+   //do something else

+ }

+The first that's wrong with this approach is that this kind of url:  domain.co.za/users.php?action=list, is not search-engine friendly.
+Secondly, the the scripts become messy with if's and else's.

-      The first part of the url is a class, and the second part is a method from a class and the 3rd part is optional request parameters.
+Routing solves this problem.
+The .php extenstion is removed from the urls, and the uri us mapped to a revevant route, and the route is mapped to a relevent class and method.

-    All requests are routed to a relevant class and a method.
-All of that is handled by the index.php & Router class

-INDEX.PHP

-    The index.php file explodes urls in the url bar on '/'.

-    E.g if the url is user/edit/1, index.php will turn into

-    $url = [
-       0 => "user",
-       1 => "edit",
-       2 => 1
-    ]
+All routes are defined in the routes.php file.
+The first example in the above screenshot means domain.co.za/movies/add would be routed to the Movies controller, and the add method of the Movies controller.

+Index.php

-    this array is passed to the bootstrap.php, which kinda boot the framework and get everything running.
+All requests are forwarded to the index.php file, which gets the request uri and pass it to to bootrap.php.
+Bootstrap.php kickstarts the framework and get everything running.

-BOOTSTRAP.PHP

-    The bootstrap .php application starts the framework and get everything running, it beggins that process by including all framework helper functions...so they are publicly available anywhere in the framework.
-    (an example of a helper function is the dd function in laravel) Then it autoload all the classes in the framework so can be instanciated without requiring/including them.

-    Once all classes and helpers functions are loaded, we pass the url array to the Router class. again the url array could be something like:
-    $url = [
-       0 => "user",
-       1 => "edit",
-       2 => 1
-    ]

-THE ROUTER CLASS AND THE ROUTE METHOD.
+Bootstrap.php

+The bootstrap.php file loads configuration file and helper functions.
+An example of a helper function is dd() in Laravel, and dnd() in my framework.
+After loading the helper functions, the bootstrap php autoloads all classes..it looks for classes the following directories: \core, \models \ controllers.

+Once it's done loading the helper functions, it calls the route method from the router class.

-    The router class calls a relevant class and the method, based on what we have on the url.
+The router class and the route method

-    it declares the first part of the url array as a class. e.g $class = user;
-    the second part as a method of that class. e.g $method = edit;
-    and the 3rd part as request parameters e.g
-    $params = 1;

-    with all this information, a relevant class (Crontroller) and and method is called.. then the magic happens...
+The Router class maps all requests to a relevant class and method.

+When a route is registered on the routes.php file like so: Router::get('movies/add','movies@add'), that route is added to an array of valid routes.
+The route method of the router class loops through the array of valid routes, and try to match the request uri to the list of valid routes, if a match is found will class a relevant class and method.
+The relevant class and method are passed as second parameter when the Router::get() method is called.

-    to be continued.
+To be continued....